BenOfTheNorth/Lin-Detection-Code-For-ESP32/README.md

 # LIN Frame Detection for ESP32 Boards

-This is a project that allows you to connect and listen to a LIN network for frames related to button presses - this is the tool I created and use to detect button presses on a LIN2 Steering Wheel to reverse engineer it into an older vehicle.
+This is a project that allows you to connect and listen (sniff) to a LIN network for frames related to button presses - this is the tool I created and use to detect button presses on a LIN2 Steering Wheel to reverse engineer it into an older vehicle.

 It's designed to run on a standard ESP32, however it could be re-purposed to run on most ESP32 boards.
 This should work on a Mac and Windows, though I've only tested with a Mac (Studio).